-8. BANK LINE OF CREDIT
+7. BANK LINE OF CREDIT

-The Company has established a revolving line of credit with a major Canadian chartered bank and, in December 2015, the limit of this line of credit was increased from \$21,000,000 to \$23,000,000.
+The Company has established a revolving line of credit with a major Canadian chartered bank and, in March 2016, the limit of this line of credit was increased from \$23,000,000 to an amount equal to 15% of net assets of the Corporation subject to a maximum limit of \$29,000,000.
 The line of credit is secured by a General Security Agreement and a first ranking interest in the mortgages and is repayable on demand.
 The availability of funds may be cancelled or restricted by the bank at any time.
-The credit facility bears interest at bank prime rate of 2.70% (December 31, 2014 - 3.00%) plus 1%.
+The credit facility bears interest at bank prime rate of 2.70% (December 31, 2015 - 2.70%) plus 1%.

 Financial covenants require the Company to maintain a minimum level for net assets, debt to net assets ratio, and percentage of residential mortgages.
+The Company was in compliance with all such covenants as at December 31, 2016 and as at December 31, 2015.